-Manhattan was once referred to as “The Best Kept Secret in New York City.”
-Today, the secret’s out — Manhattan College is nationally recognized as a top school in preparing its graduates for successful careers at international companies like IBM, Google, JP Morgan and Wells Fargo.
-In fact, Manhattan College is exceeding expected results in areas like starting salaries and mid-career earnings, warranting a “value-added” label from institutions like Forbes, Brookings and Payscale.
+Manhattan College is nationally recognized as a top school in preparing its graduates for successful careers at international companies like Google, NBC Universal, KPMG, Fox News, PricewaterhouseCoopers, Tesla, Met Life, Donna Karan, Con Edison, IBM, Montefiore, Sloan Kettering and Regeneron.
+Manhattan College is also exceeding expected results in areas like starting salaries and mid-career earnings, warranting a “value-added” label from institutions like Forbes, Brookings and PayScale.

 Career Development and Success